snubwoody/folio/README.md

 </div>

 ## Overview
 Folio is a free, privacy focused, budgeting app.
-All your data is stored locally on device, no network, no accounts, no telemetry.
+All your data is stored locally on device, no network, no accounts.

 ## 💻 Downloads